+That’s because once you get back home from your cruise, then you have to go through customs in the port terminal.
 At customs, you must declare everything of value that you are bringing back to the United States — including things you bought in duty-free shops.

 In most cases (there are all sorts of caveats), you are allowed up to $800 per person in goods before being charged duties on the amount.
-Duty amounts vary based on what the item(s) you are bringing and the amount of goods you are bringing in.
-However, for most items, they run 3% for the first $1,000 over the $800 allowance.
+Duty amounts vary based on what item(s) you are bringing and the amount of goods you are bringing in.
+However, for many items, they run 3% for the first $1,000 over the $800 allowance.

 There are exceptions for alcohol and cigarettes.

 If you are bringing in alcohol, you are allowed only one liter of alcohol per person under the personal exemption rules.
 You can bring in 200 cigarettes (or 100 cigars) per person under the personal exemption.
-Beyond that, you will be charged duty taxes on those items — even though the value is still less than $800.
+Beyond that, you will be charged duty taxes on those items — even if the value is still less than $800.